joelouthan/Theologicus/src/pastorals/titus2-1-5.md

 >1 John 3:18 (CSB)
 ><sup> 18 </sup> Little children, let us not love in word or speech, but in action and in truth.

->1 Peter 3:8–9 (CSB)
-><sup> 8 </sup> Finally, all of you be like-minded and sympathetic, love one another, and be compassionate and humble,
->
-><sup> 9 </sup> not paying back evil for evil or insult for insult but, on the contrary, giving a blessing, since you were called for this, so that you may inherit a blessing.
+>1 Peter 3:8–9 (CSB)  Finally, all of you be like-minded and sympathetic, love one another, and be compassionate and humble, not paying back evil for evil or insult for insult but, on the contrary, giving a blessing, since you were called for this, so that you may inherit a blessing.

 Being kind is its own reward.
 If that is not enough, it is a clear command from God.